Rei-SwitchBot/faq/en-us/Keypad Vision.md

 *If no firmware is available for bug fixes, our team will arrange it later.
 We appreciate your patience and understanding!

+---
+### Is It Possible To Keep SwitchBot Keypad Vision Backlight on at All Times?

+We regret to inform you that it is not possible to set the backlight for the Keypad Touch, Keypad, or Keypad Vision to remain constantly illuminated.
+We apologize for any inconvenience this may cause.
+Please rest assured that we will take your feedback into consideration for future product improvements.
+Note:
+When using the device in a dark environment, it cannot automatically adjust the backlight based on the surrounding brightness while in standby mode; however, pressing any button on the device will activate the backlight.